kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 ## Restart of Workloads with Enabled Sidecar Injection

 When the Istio version is updated or the configuration of the proxies is changed, the Pods that have Istio injection enabled are automatically restarted.
 This is possible for all resources that allow for a rolling restart.
 If Istio is uninstalled, the workloads are restarted again to remove the sidecars.
-However, if a resource is a job, a ReplicaSet that is not managed by any deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
+However, if a resource is a job, a ReplicaSet that is not managed by any Deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
 In such cases, a warning is logged, and you must manually restart the resources.
 Istio Operator does not restart an Istio sidecar proxy, if it has a custom image set.
 See [Resource Annotations](https://istio.io/latest/docs/reference/config/annotations/#SidecarProxyImage).

 ## X-Forwarded-For HTTP Header